Eworm/Happy-dates/DOCUMENTATION.md

     {{ /collection:blog }}

 ## Detail page info & tags <a id="detail"></a>
-The idea of HP is to give you the freedom to build your eventpage the way you want to.
+The idea of HP is to give you the freedom to build your event page the way you want to.
 You can use the following variables and tags:

 ### Variables
 * Start date: `{{ pw_start_date }}`